MarcoBetti1/llmchess/README.md

 You can switch between natural-language histories, FEN-only prompts, or hybrids by editing the `prompt` block in your config.
 The effect of each mode, plus guidance on requesting SAN vs UCI outputs, is detailed in [`docs/chess-text-representation.md`](docs/chess-text-representation.md).
 Because legality is ultimately enforced by `python-chess`, you can experiment freely with different textual representations.

+### Prompt systems

+Set the optional `prompt_system` field in your JSON config to control how many LLM exchanges happen per turn.
+The default value `"standard"` keeps the existing single-message flow.
+The new `"legal-move-system-simple"` system introduces a two-step interaction: the model proposes a move, a follow-up question asks whether that move is legal, and only confirmed moves proceed (with up to three retries before falling back to standard validation).
+The resulting conversation logs capture every stage so you can audit the reasoning.

 ## Batch orchestration & transports

 `BatchOrchestrator` keeps many games in lockstep.
 Set `mode` to `sequential` (default) to use parallel `/responses` calls with retry/backoff controls, or `mode` to `batch` to upload JSONL payloads to the OpenAI Batches API.
 Chunking and timeout knobs are controlled via configuration variables (`LLMCHESS_ITEMS_PER_BATCH`, `LLMCHESS_BATCH_TIMEOUT_S`, etc.) described in [`docs/configuration.md`](docs/configuration.md).